geodetic-metrology-tools/LGC2/README.md

 > and development activity will increasingly focus on GitHub.
 > For those wishing to contribute already through GitHub, please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) guide.

+**At this stage, the GitHub repository remains private and will be made public after the contribution workflow and Developer Certificate of Origin (DCO) receive formal approval from CERN’s Open Source Program Office (OSPO).**

 ---

 ## Documentation